Learn to Drive

 If you pick up driving skills quickly or not, is usually up to you.
 A driving instructor can often tell which clients will do well, because those clients are usually very keen to learn, listen very carefully so as not to miss vital information, ask questions if they don’t understand, and read up on the subjects covering in the lessons.

-Most of the time you are required to pass a written exam as well as the practical.
-I see no excuse for failing the written theory.
+Before you can take a road test, you are usually required to pass a written exam as well as the vision test.
+I see no excuse for failing the written theory test.
 Every state’s manual or handbook is mandatory reading.
 And there is usually plenty of other material around, including the practice tests on this site.
+Just avoid the risky study tactics that can cause you to fail!

-To me it is simple, a driver’s license is not something you can afford to cheat your way through.
+Remember, the driver’s manual or driver handbook has plenty of good advice on safe driving techniques.
+Make sure you study it carefully.
 The more you know, the better driver you will be.
 In addition, the better driver you are, the less likely it is that you end up in an accident.

-Study everything carefully and you will pass the first time.
+Read everything carefully and you will pass both the written knowledge test and road test the first time.